Where To Stay in Ubud: 5 Best Areas, Hotels & Guest Houses

 Here are a couple of suggestions if you’re planning on staying in Jl.
 Bisma: where to stay, where to eat, and things to do around.

-Low-Budget Option: I lived at Bisma Jaya Bungalow for a couple of months, and it was the perfect stay for me.
+- Low-Budget Option: I lived at Bisma Jaya Bungalow for a couple of months, and it was the perfect stay for me.
 The rooms are simple, but the atmosphere is incredibly peaceful.
-The staff is so nice and the garden is beautifully maintained.
+The staff is so nice, and the garden is beautifully maintained.
 There’s a lovely swimming pool overlooking the surrounding nature.
-Each bed comes with a mosquito net, which is definitely a plus in Bali — trust me, you’ll be grateful for it.
+Each bed comes with a mosquito net, which is definitely a plus in Bali.

-High-Budget Option: Bisma Eight is one of the most iconic boutique hotels in Ubud — you really can’t go wrong here.
+- High-Budget Option: Bisma Eight is one of the most iconic boutique hotels in Ubud; you really can’t go wrong here.
 The hotel is absolutely stunning, with infinity pools offering 360° views of the jungle.
-It feels like a peaceful oasis, while still remaining close to the city center.
+It feels like a peaceful oasis, while remaining close to the city center.
 Service is top-notch, and if you’re looking for an upscale and luxurious experience in Ubud, this is the place.

-Warung Gauri: One of my favorite warungs in Ubud — I keep coming back.
+- Warung Gauri: One of my favorite warungs in Ubud.
 The dining area is set in a small garden that feels like a home compound, with spiritual Indonesian music playing in the background and the scent of incense in the air.
 The food is delicious: they serve not only Indonesian specialties but also tasty rice bowls and even a seasonal avocado menu.

-World Peace Soul Kitchen: I’ll admit it — the first time I read the menu, I wasn’t sure what to order.
-In the end, I went for the Indian dal (the yellow lentil one) with rice.
+- World Peace Soul Kitchen: I’ll admit it, the first time I read the menu, I wasn’t sure what to order.
+In the end, I went for the Indian dhal (the yellow lentil one) with rice.
 Guys, the portion was huge, and I could barely finish it… But it was so good I had to finish it.
 The restaurant is an unusual mix of Indian and Italian food, which sounds random but somehow works.
-The garden — hidden from the road — is a super charming spot for dinner.
+The garden, hidden from the road, is a super charming spot for dinner.
 Worth checking out.

 Here are a couple of activities you can plan if you’re staying around Jl.
 Bisma.